eclipse-dataspace-protocol-base/dsp_best_practices/profiling/data-transfer-profiles/README.md

   }
 ```

-These are unspecified by the DSP but must be further defined for each Data Transfer Protocol.j
+`format`, `endpoint`, `endpointType` and the corresponding set of `endpointProperties` are unspecified by the DSP but
+must be further defined for each Data Transfer Protocol.

 ## Securing access to `Dataset`s